SThree employees come together to build a brighter future for women in STEM

 - Stephanie Chung – Director of Digital and Technology, CBRE

 - Ruth Santangelo – Senior Portfolio Delivery Manager, Optus

 - Grainne Kearns – Chief Information Officer, Lion

 - Tanya Graham – Enterprise Program Director, Alinta Energy; and

 - Dave Uchimoto – Principal Lead Software Engineer, The Trade Desk.

 Our event was very well-received and resonated with many of our clients and candidates who are also part of the STEM community in Australia.
 As a follow-up, our events team is currently planning a roundtable event with leaders in the STEM market to take place next month.
 We will produce a white paper outlining our findings in May 2019.

-Should you wish to join us or support our SThree Foundation initiative, please contact us at email@example.com for a confidential discussion.
+Should you wish to join us or support our SThree Foundation initiative, please contact Julie at [email protected] for a confidential discussion.